ManavGupta1005/FarmWeb/README.md

 TOOLS

-•	PyCharm IDE is used for writing the code and developing the system.
+•	VS Code is used for writing the code and developing the system.
 •	DB Browser for SQLite Libraries
 •	Canva- Used to edit images used in the background and on buttons